 The following discussion is a summary of the material United States federal income tax considerations relevant to us and to a U.S. Holder and Non-U.S. Holder (each defined below) of our common units.
 This discussion is based on advice received by us from Seward & Kissel LLP, our United States counsel.
-This discussion does not purport to deal with the tax consequences of owning common units to all categories of investors, some of which (such as dealers in securities or currencies, investors whose functional currency is not the United States dollar, financial institutions, regulated investment companies, real estate investment trusts, tax-exempt organizations, insurance companies, persons holding our common units as part of a hedging, integrated, conversion or constructive sale transaction or a straddle, persons liable for alternative minimum tax and persons who are investors in pass-through entities) may be subject to special rules.
+This discussion does not purport to deal with the tax consequences of owning common units to all categories of investors, some of which (such as dealers in securities or currencies, investors whose functional currency is not the United States dollar, financial institutions, regulated investment companies, real estate investment trusts, tax-exempt organizations, insurance companies, persons holding our common units as part of a hedging, integrated, conversion or constructive sale transaction or a straddle, persons liable for alternative minimum tax, persons required to recognize income for U.S. federal income tax purposes no later than when such item of income is included on an "applicable financial statement" and persons who are investors in pass-through entities) may be subject to special rules.
 This discussion only applies to unitholders who (i) own our common units as a capital asset and (ii) own less than 10% of our common units.
 Unitholders are encouraged to consult their own tax advisors with respect to the specific tax consequences to them of purchasing, holding or disposing of common units.

 This discussion is based upon provisions of the Code, Treasury Regulations, and current administrative rulings and court decisions, all as in effect or existence on the date of this Annual Report and all of which are subject to change, possibly with retroactive effect.
 Changes in these authorities may cause the tax consequences of unit ownership to vary substantially from the consequences described below.
-Unless the context otherwise requires, references in this section to "we,", "our" or "us" are references to Dynagas LNG Partners LP.
+Unless the context otherwise requires, references in this section to "we,", "our" or "us" are references to Dynagas LNG Partners LP and its subsidiaries on a consolidated basis.